 The District Attorney’s recommendation that _____ serve an 18 month probation sentence is unlikely to provide _____ with the support that he needs, and indeed could cause more harm than what it seeks to repair.

 Probation is the entry point of a system that has, for decades, ensnared young Black and Latino men at rates far higher than their white counterparts.
 As stated by a former deputy probation commissioner in New York City, “probation is a significant driver of incarceration.”
 This effect is not evenly distributed, however.
-In 2014, nationwide 55% of all probation dispositions involved youth of color — far higher than their share of the total youth population (44 percent).
+In 2014, nationwide, 55% of all probation dispositions involved youth of color — far higher than their share of the total youth population (44 percent).
 Even more worrisome, 68 percent of young people held in residential custody in 2015 for a probation violation were youth of color.
 Multnomah County historically has been no different.
 According to the 2014 “Multnomah County Comprehensive Gang Assessment”, 74% of the youth in the Safe Streets probation program were Black or Latino.

 Furthermore, there is growing research to suggest that probation is ineffective in preventing recidivism, its stated goal.
 In 2013, a team of scholars at the University of Cincinnati reviewed the evidence on probation and concluded: “Traditional community supervision — both as an alternative to residential supervision (probation) and as a means to continue supervision after release from a correctional institution (parole) — is ineffective.”
 Similarly, in a 2008 study of 62 probation officers and their clients, researchers found that “the impact of community supervision is at best limited and at worst leaves clients more likely to recidivate.”
 A study by RECLAIM Ohio Initiative also found that youth scoring as low risk who were diverted from court reoffended far less frequently than comparable youth who were formally processed in court.
 Likewise, a recent study in Florida found that youth with low-risk scores who were diverted from court had lower re-arrest and conviction rates than youth with low-risk scores who were placed on probation.
 Thus, an automatic assumption that probation curbs antisocial behaviors should be, at a minimum, questioned, and preferably rethought altogether.